 Steps to Fix a Warped Neck

-Step 1 – Remove the fretboard
+Step 1 – Remove the Fretboard

-Set your iron as hot as it will go, and turn it to the maximum steam setting.
+Set your iron as hot as it will go and turn it to the maximum steam setting.
 When it’s heated up, you will want to move up and down the fretboard to start loosening the adhesive.

 Don’t leave the iron still in one spot for too long otherwise you may end up burning the wood.
 After about 5 minutes of heating, you should start to see the fretboard come away from the neck.
 At this point you can take your fine chisel or paint scraper and gently insert it between the fretboard and neck, and carefully start prying the two apart.

 If you encounter resistance while prying the fretboard off, you may need to use a dead blow hammer to push it through.
 Be sure to lift the fretboard away in equal measure from the top, middle and bottom to prevent snapping it.
-Take your time, and do not rush this stage.
+Take your time and do not rush this stage.

 When the fretboard is all the way off, you can proceed to step 2.
 Note, it’s not uncommon to start encountering fret sprout while removing a fretboard.
-If you have a bound fretboard, this may cause some finish damage, and regardless, will also likely result in you needing a fret dress once the neck is straight again.
+If you have a bound fretboard, this may cause some finish damage and will also likely result in you needing a fret dress once the neck is straight again.

 Step 2 – Secure the Guitar

-Lay the guitar down, with the neck supported by the cradle right around the middle.
+Lay the guitar down with the neck supported by the cradle right around the middle.
 Place your rubber pads in between the body and the clamps to prevent finish damage.
-Then, tighten the clamps until the guitar is properly secured, and cannot move in any direction.
+Then tighten the clamps until the guitar is properly secured and cannot move in any direction.

 Step 3 – Prepare the Tension Block